Information on accreditation for the Doctor of Audiology (AuD) program can be found here.

 Students interested in waiving or auditing one or more of these classes should complete the “Request for Class Waiver/Audit” form and submit it with the required documentation.
 The request will be reviewed and the student will be notified of waiver/audit eligibility.
 Please note that you may not use one previously-taken class to waive more than one class.
 In some cases, such as classes outside PACS, approval of the instructor may also be required and additional tuition charges may apply.
 Students who audit a class are required to attend class and participate regularly in class activities.
 However, completion of assignments, exams, tests, etc. is not generally required.
 Students are strongly encouraged to meet with the instructor before the beginning of the semester to discuss expectations and to ensure that the audited class will not interfere with practicum or other requirements of the degree program, which take priority.
 Students who participate successfully will receive a grade of ‘L’; students who fail to participate successfully will receive a grade of ‘Z’.
 The audited class and the grade received will appear on the transcripts, but the class is not creditable toward the fulfillment of advanced degree requirements and will not count toward the GPA.

 Any student who, for any reason whatsoever, wishes to withdraw from PACS should consult first with the appropriate Program Director.
-No such withdrawal will be official until students file a written notification of withdrawal to the appropriate Program Director.
+No such withdrawal will be official until students file a written notification of withdrawal to the PACS Office.
 Subsequent readmission is neither implied nor guaranteed for students who elect to withdraw.
-If one or more of these conditions has been met, the student should complete an Add-Drop Form, have it signed by his/her advisor, and submit it to the PACS Office.
-At that time, other items that must be completed to withdraw in good standing will be provided to the student.

 PACS Professionalism Concern Form